Astana City Mäslihat: Composition

-The City Mäslihat is composed of 31 councillors who are elected through proportional representation.
-The law was approved on 29 June 2018 through a constitutional amendment and came into force starting from 1 January 2019.
+The City Mäslihat is composed of 34 deputies, half of which are elected through party-list proportional representation and the other half of which are elected through single-mandate election.
+Before the 2023 election, the Mäslihat consisted of only 31 deputies who were elected through proportional representation.

 History

 The Astana City Mäslihat was established on 10 December 1993 after the Supreme Council of Kazakhstan adopted the law "On local representative and executive bodies of the Republic of Kazakhstan", which made significant changes to the name and structure of local state bodies.
 The city held the elections on 10 March 1994 to elect the councillors of the 1st convocation of the City Mäslihat.
 Until 2021, the councillors represented single-member constituency and were elected by a secret ballot every 5 years according to the Clause 2 of Article 86 of the Constitution of Kazakhstan, Section VIII "Local state government and self-government".

 In 1998, the city changed its name after it became the new capital of Kazakhstan, making it the Astana City Mäslihat a municipal legislature.

 After President Nursultan Nazarbayev's resignation in March 2019, Astana was renamed into Nursultan with City Mäslihat councillors unanimously supporting the change by having the name including hyphen between Nur and Sultan.

 In January 2021, the City Mäslihat elections were held where for the first time, 31 councillors were elected on the basis of party-list proportional representation.
-The Nur Otan swept majority of 26 seats followed by the minor parties of Ak Zhol and People's Party.
+The Nur Otan swept majority of 26 seats followed by the minor parties of Aq Jol and People's Party.

+In September 2022, the city of Nur-Sultan was renamed to Astana, meaning the Mäslihat's name would revert back to Astana City Mäslihat.

+In 2023, a snap parliamentary election in March was announced, regional mäslihat elections were held simultaneously.
+The 2023 Astana City Mäslihat election began the VIII Convocation of the Mäslihat, this time half of the councillors were elected through party-list proportional representation, where Amanat once again became the majority party, and the other half were elected through single-mandate voting.

 Functions

-The City Mäslihat councillors perform their duties on an exempt basis, excluding secretary, who shall be elected from among the council members and shall perform his duties on an exempt basis.
+The City Mäslihat deputies perform their duties on an exempt basis, excluding secretary, who shall be elected from among the council members and shall perform his duties on an exempt basis.
 The mäslihat has no rights of a legal entity.
 Within its competence, the mäslihat approves plans, economic and social programs for the city's development, approves and controls the implementation of the budget of the region, regulates land relations, issues of administrative and territorial structure, promotes the implementation by citizens and organizations of the norms of the Constitution of the Republic of Kazakhstan, laws, and acts by the President of Kazakhstan, regulatory actions by the central and local government bodies.
 The mäslihat exercises its powers at meetings, through the standing committees, chairman of the session and secretary along with the mäslihat councillors.